 Here are the types of income earned by YouTubers -

 The income tax payable on your YouTube business can be classified under 'Income from Other Sources' or 'Income from Business and Profession'.
-However, in most cases, the earnings are regarded as business income.
-Since this falls under the service sector, you can choose the standard provisions outlined in the Income-tax Act, 1961.
+However, in most cases, the earnings are regarded as professional income.
+Since this falls under the service sector, you can choose the standard provisions outlined in the Income-tax Act of 1961.

-If your gross total income surpasses Rs 1 crore, you have to undergo tax audit according to section 44AB.
+If your gross total income surpasses Rs 50 Lakhs or Rs 75 lakhs, you have to undergo a tax audit according to section 44AB.
+The increased limits of Rs.
+75 lakh is subject to a condition that 95% of the receipts must be through online modes.

 Also, according to Section 44AB of the Indian Income Tax Act, your accounts must be audited by a Chartered Accountant (CA).
 Your net taxable income will be generated after deducting business expenses, followed by factoring any depreciation.